 For the majority of leasehold sales in Newhaven conveyancing will involve, queries regarding the management of a building inevitably needing to be answered directly by the freeholder or its agent, this includes :

 Addressing pre-contract enquiries

 Where consent is required before sale in Newhaven

 Deeds of covenant upon sale

 Registering of the assignment of the change of lessee after a sale

 I inherited a leasehold flat in Newhaven, conveyancing was carried out August 2009.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Comparable flats in Newhaven with an extended lease are worth £195,000.
 The ground rent is £45 invoiced annually.
 The lease ceases on 21st October 2085

-With only 66 years left to run we estimate the premium for your lease extension to be between £11,400 and £13,200 plus professional fees.
+With only 64 years remaining on your lease we estimate the premium for your lease extension to be between £14,300 and £16,400 plus legals.

-The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed due diligence.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
 You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not move forward based on this information before getting professional advice.
+There are no doubt other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.